Demographics of Italy: Age structure

 female: 47.5 years (2020 est.)

 Cities

 70.4% of Italian population is classified as urban, a relatively low figure among developed countries.
 Italy's administrative boundaries have seen significant devolution in recent decades; the metropolitan area was created as a new administrative unit, and major cities and metro areas now have a provincial status.

-According to OECD, the largest conurbations are:
+In 2008, the largest conurbations were: